 Dominique received a Bachelor of Arts in Apparel Merchandising, Design, and Textiles from Washington State University where she completed the dual-option major of Fashion Design and Merchandising.
 Following her undergraduate career she obtained a Master of Arts in Fashion Studies with a certificate in Gender & Sexuality Studies from The New School Parsons School of Design.

 She has previously served as a faculty member at Parsons School of Design in the School of Art and Design History and Theory as well as an Academic + Career Advisor in the School of Fashion.
 She currently serves as a professor at Marymount Manhattan College where she teaches Fashion, Media, and Culture and Fashion Journalism.
 She is also a Fashion Writer for Bustle, where she covers news and writes fashion features.
 Additionally, she recently developed a course titled Call to Action: Inclusion in Fashion for the newly launched Diversity.
 Equity, and Inclusion minor at LIM College.

 Aside from her digitally published work, she has also written for books and journals such as BIAS: Journal of Dress Practices, Fear of Fashion: Critical Cases on the Anxiety of Fashion, and Men Cheat More, Women Cheat Better: Stories and Conversations About Love, Life and Everything in Between.

-Her work as an educator, writer, and activist focus on as well as interrogate the intersections of race, gender, the body, sexuality, culture, media, beauty, and fashion.
+Her work as an educator, writer, and activist focuses on as well as interrogate the intersections of race, gender, the body, sexuality, culture, media, beauty, and fashion.